Phone: (615) 904-8294 Office

 Office Location and Mailing Address: Peck Hall, Room 262

 MTSU Box 23

 Link to Personal Website: http://www.seanfoley.org/

-BIOGRAPHICAL STATEMENT: Dr. Foley specializes in Middle East history and the political and religious trends in Southeast Asia the wider Islamic World.
+BIOGRAPHICAL STATEMENT: Dr. Foley specializes in Middle East history and the political and religious trends in Southeast Asia and the wider Islamic World.
 He frequently travels to Asia and the Middle East, follows events in both regions closely, and speaks Arabic and Bahasa Malaysian.
 He has published widely, delivered public presentations to audiences around the world, and held Fulbright fellowships in three countries: Syria, Turkey, and Malaysia.
-His first book, The Arab Gulf States: Beyond Oil and Islam, was published in 2010 by Lynne Rienner Press and has received strong reviews.
-He has appeared as an expert on Voice of America Television and al-Jazeera television and contributed opinion pieces to The Atlantic Monthly, The New Straits Times (Malaysia), Daily Zaman (Turkey), and The Tennessean (Nashville, TN).
+His first book, The Arab Gulf States: Beyond Oil and Islam, was published in 2010 by Lynne Rienner Press.
+He is now working on a second book based on his research in Saudi Arabia from April 2013 until January 2014.
+He has appeared as an expert on Voice of America Television and Al-Jazeera television and contributed opinion pieces to The Atlantic Monthly, The New Straits Times (Malaysia), Daily Zaman (Turkey), and The Tennessean (Nashville, TN).